OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 ### Test the add-in

-1. If the Git bash window, or Node.JS-enabled system prompt, from the previous stage tutorial is still open, enter Ctrl-C twice to stop the running web server.
-Otherwise, open a Git bash window, or Node.JS-enabled system prompt, and navigate to the **Start** folder of the project.

-     > [!NOTE]
-     > Although the browser-sync server reloads your add-in in the task pane every time you make a change to any file, including the app.js file, it does not retranspile the JavaScript, so you must repeat the build command in order for your changes to app.js to take effect.
-In order to do this, you need to kill the server process so that the prompt appears and you can enter the build command.
-After the build, restart the server.
-The next few steps carry out this process.

-2. Run the command `npm run build` to transpile your ES6 source code to an earlier version of JavaScript that is supported by all the hosts where Office Add-ins can run.

-3. Run the command `npm start` to start a web server running on localhost.
+1. Complete the following steps to start the local web server and sideload your add-in.

+    - To test your add-in in Word, run the following command in the root directory of your project.
+This starts the local web server (if it's not already running) and opens Word with your add-in loaded.

+        ```command&nbsp;line
+        npm start
+        ```

+    - To test your add-in in Word on a browser, run the following command in the root directory of your project.
+When you run this command, the local web server will start (if it's not already running).

+        ```command&nbsp;line
+        npm run start:web
+        ```

+        To use your add-in, open a new document in Word on the web and then sideload your add-in by following the instructions in [Sideload Office Add-ins in Office on the web](../testing/sideload-office-add-ins-for-testing.md#sideload-an-office-add-in-in-office-on-the-web).

-4. Reload the task pane by closing it, and then on the **Home** menu, select **Show Taskpane** to reopen the add-in.
+2. In Word, close the task pane if it's already open.
+On the **Home** tab, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.

-5. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph at the start of the document.
+3. In the task pane, choose **Insert Paragraph** to ensure that there is a paragraph at the start of the document.

-6. Select some text.
+4. Select some text.
 Selecting the phrase "Click-to-Run" will make the most sense. *Be careful not to include the preceding or following space in the selection.*

-7. Choose the **Insert Abbreviation** button.
+5. Choose the **Insert Abbreviation** button.
 Note that " (C2R)" is added.
 Note also that at the bottom of the document a new paragraph is added with the entire expanded text because the new string was added to the existing range.

-8. Select some text.
+6. Select some text.
 Selecting the phrase "Office 365" will make the most sense. *Be careful not to include the preceding or following space in the selection.*

-9. Choose the **Add Version Info** button.
+7. Choose the **Add Version Info** button.
 Note that "Office 2019, " is inserted between "Office 2016" and "Office 365".
 Note also that at the bottom of the document a new paragraph is added but it contains only the originally selected text because the new string became a new range rather than being added to the original range.

-10. Select some text.
+8. Select some text.
 Selecting the word "several" will make the most sense. *Be careful not to include the preceding or following space in the selection.*

-11. Choose the **Change Quantity Term** button.
+9. Choose the **Change Quantity Term** button.
 Note that "many" replaces the selected text.

     ![Word tutorial - Text Added and Replaced](../images/word-tutorial-text-replace.png)